History of North American fraternities and sororities: Sororities

-Sororities had, from the beginning, the difficult objective of proving the viability of coeducational studies.
+From the beginning, sororities had the difficult objective of proving the viability of coeducational studies.
 That women could perform academically as well as or better than men while maintaining the Victorian ideals of womanhood was a tall order.
 Sororities created high academic standards and monitored the social activities of their members from their inception.

-Gamma Phi Beta would gain notoriety in 1882 as the first organization to be called a sorority.
-Their advisor was a male Latin professor who coined the term.
-The terms sorority and women's fraternity have always since been interchangeable with some using one or the other in only formal or informal contexts.

-The social sororities were one of the few social outlets at most universities.
-While enrollment had opened to women at most institutions, student organizations like literary societies, student government, and other clubs were still free to restrict membership.
-Intense curriculum and mandatory religious involvements limited free time but the social sororities and social fraternities began a tradition of interaction.
-They would put together skits for entertainment, hold events for singing and waltzing after meetings were over, and held socials at the houses of local members.
+Alpha Delta Pi would gain notoriety in 1851 as the first organization to be called a sorority.
+The terms sorority and women's fraternity are interchangeable, with some using one or the other in only formal or informal contexts.
+Social sororities were one of the few social outlets at most universities.
+While enrollment had opened to women at most institutions, student organizations like literary societies, student government, and other clubs continued restricting membership to male students.
+Intense curriculum and mandatory religious involvements limited free time, but the social sororities and social fraternities began a tradition of interaction.
+They would put together skits for entertainment, hold events for singing and waltzing after meetings, and host socials at the houses of local members.

 Professional and honorary fraternities

-Theta Xi was the first Greek letter professional fraternity but it would eventually become social.
+Theta Xi was the first Greek-letter professional fraternity, but eventually became social.
 These groups would gain popularity before and increasingly after the turn of the 20th century.
 Membership in them could be coveted a great deal on some campuses.
 The membership requirements and purposes of honorary and professional fraternities would often overlap.

-Religious Organizations
+Religious fraternities and sororities

 While the late 19th century held tremendous growth for the fraternity system, it was also a time of great discrimination against the minorities who were increasingly entering the universities.
 Informal agreements were often codified in bylaws to restrict membership only to white Christians (but not necessarily all Christian denominations).